qwert-git/AWS-Lambda-ImageConverter/README.md

-# Convert image from .jpg to .png AWS Lambda
+# AWS Lambda Image Converter project
-JpgConverterLambda is a simple pet project that demonstrates how to use AWS Lambda and the SixLabors.ImageSharp package to convert JPG images to GIF, PNG, and BMP formats.
+ImageConverterFunction is a simple pet project that demonstrates how to use AWS Lambda and the SixLabors.ImageSharp package to convert JPG images to GIF, PNG, and BMP formats.
 The project is written in C# and can be easily modified to support other image formats or additional functionality.

 To use the JpgConverter, you will need to have an AWS account and create a new Lambda function using the C# runtime.
 Once the function is set up, you can upload the JpgConverter code and configure the function to trigger when a new image is added to an S3 bucket.